This post gets me excited – I get to talk about how to trick yourself into saving money. That’s what I do and I will teach you as well.

 BUT if you’re continuing the phase you are reaching your financial goals now, how long will it take until you reach it?
 Will you be satisfied when you will?

-By using below tricks to save money, you can get yourself out of your financial rat race and start working towards the fast track of your financial situation (I learned that from Rich Dad Poor Dad).
+By using the below tricks to save money, you can get yourself out of your financial rat race and start working towards the fast track of your financial situation (I learned that from Rich Dad Poor Dad).

 Naturally, I don’t care too much about saving money, so I tend to get creative and make sure that I optimize my savings rate every month.
 Now that I have these systems in place, I save between 60-80% of my monthly income!